divyomm/divyomsingh-langgraph-mat496/README.md

 ### Lesson: Streaming Interruption

 In this lesson, I learned how to handle interruptions even during streaming responses.
 This makes the user experience smoother, as users can stop an ongoing generation if they see it going off track.

+## Module 4 – Tools & Agents

+### Lesson: Parallelization

+In this lesson, I learned how to run multiple nodes in parallel.
+This is helpful for tasks that don't depend on each other, significantly speeding up the overall workflow by processing independent steps concurrently.

+### Lesson: Sub-graphs

+In this lesson, I learned to compose graphs within graphs.
+This "sub-graph" pattern allows me to encapsulate complex logic into a single node in the parent graph, making the overall architecture modular and easier to read.

+### Lesson: Map-Reduce

+In this lesson, I applied the map-reduce pattern to LangGraph.
+I learned how to "map" a task across a list of inputs (processing them in parallel) and then "reduce" the results into a single summary or output.

+### Lesson: Research Assistant

+In this lesson, I combined the previous concepts to build a research assistant.
+It uses parallel browsing steps to gather information from multiple sources and then synthesizes the answer, demonstrating the power of concurrent agent execution.